johnmcdonnell/blog-hugo/content/posts/2025-05-06_ChatGPT on Bach's Mass in B Minor.md

 +++
-title = 'ChatGPT on Bach's Mass in B Minor' date = 2025-05-06T23:17:21-07:00
+title = 'ChatGPT on Bachs Mass in B Minor' date = 2025-05-06T23:17:21-07:00
 +++